 - The artist in residence may be asked to participate in the cultural programme of the Centre Culturel Irlandais.

-We are delighted to be pursuing our partnerships with Irish cultural organisations to support the 2019/20 residency programme.
+We are delighted to be pursuing our partnerships with Irish cultural organisations to support the 2022/23 residency programme and this year we are inaugurating a number of internationally-funded residencies.
 CCI and the partner organisations share the costs of month-long residencies in CCI enabling the Centre to increase the number of residencies it can offer.
 All applicants should fulfil the general criteria for CCI residencies as well as a number of more specific criteria.
 Applying for one of the partner-funded residencies does not exclude you from being considered for a general CCI residency in your chosen field.

 PERFORMANCE RESIDENCY IN ASSOCIATION WITH MUSIC NETWORK

 Music Network is supporting a 1-month residency for a musician seeking to further their performance career.
 Musicians working in all genres are eligible.
 This award will be made to a musician resident in (the Republic of) Ireland.
 Residency is based upon the Revenue Commissioners’ definition of the term (see www.revenue.ie).
 Residents will have a valid PPS number.

 COMPOSITION RESIDENCY IN ASSOCIATION WITH THE CONTEMPORARY MUSIC CENTRE (CMC)

 CMC is supporting a 1-month residency for a composer who is represented by the Contemporary Music Centre.

 N.B.
 Please tick the relevant box in the Application form if you are represented by CMC.